AlexPolukhin/cypress-gha-test-exercise/README.md

 ## API

-### Smoke tests
+### Smoke Tests

 #### Continents
+- **With Codes and Names:**
+  - Request returns a 200 status.
+  - Response is not empty.
+  - Structure is correct.
+  - Data is accurate.

-- **with codes and names**
+- **With Codes, Names, and Countries:**
-request is 200
-response not empty
-structure correct
-data correct
+  - Request returns a 200 status.

-- **with codes, names, countries** request is 200 response not empty structure correct
+  - Response is not empty.
+  - Structure is correct.

 #### Continent
+- **Request All Data for a Continent:**
+  - Request returns a 200 status.
-- **Request continent all data** request is 200 response not empty structure correct data correct
+  - Response is not empty.
+  - Structure is correct.
+  - Data is accurate.

 #### Countries
 - **tbd**